domdechiera/zerodaily/data/blog/2025-04-18-oracle-cloud-credentials-leak-cisa-guidance.md

 ### Incident Overview

-On April 17, 2025, the Cybersecurity and Infrastructure Security Agency (CISA) released an alert regarding the potential unauthorized access and leak of credentials from a legacy Oracle cloud environment.
-Oracle confirmed that the incident involved credentials from "two obsolete servers" and stated that Oracle Cloud Infrastructure (OCI) and current customer environments were not affected.
-However, CISA emphasized that the full scope and impact remain unconfirmed, and that exposed credentials—if reused or embedded in code—pose ongoing risks.
+On April 17, 2025, the Cybersecurity and Infrastructure Security Agency (CISA) released an alert regarding the potential unauthorized access and leak of credentials from a legacy Oracle cloud environment.[^1] Oracle confirmed that the incident involved credentials from "two obsolete servers" and stated that Oracle Cloud Infrastructure (OCI) and current customer environments were not affected.[^2][^3][^4] However, CISA emphasized that the full scope and impact remain unconfirmed, and that exposed credentials—if reused or embedded in code—pose ongoing risks.[^1]

 ### Risks and Threat Actor Activity

-CISA warned that compromised credentials (including usernames, passwords, tokens, and encryption keys) can enable threat actors to:
+CISA warned that compromised credentials (including usernames, passwords, tokens, and encryption keys) can enable threat actors to:[^1]

 - Escalate privileges and move laterally within networks
 - Access cloud and identity management systems